 The slopes are often very steep, so only a part of the land is suitable for agriculture.
-The total area of Madeira vineyards is only 490 hectares, spread across over 1,050 growers.
-That’s an average of 0.45 hectares per winery.
-In comparison, there are 35 individual growers in Germany who own more hectares than the whole of Madeira!
-Another comparison: The area of viticulture on Madeira is less than 0.5 % of the area in Bordeaux.
+The total area of Madeira vineyards is only 445 hectares, spread across over 1,200 growers.
+That’s an average of 0.37 hectares per wine grower.
+In comparison, the area of viticulture on Madeira is less than 0.5 % of the area in Bordeaux.
 For many farmers, grapes are just one of the products they grow.
 The maximum yield is 150 hectoliters per hectare, but the average yield is 80 hectoliters per hectare.
 Grape growing is partly replaced by bananas, which yeald a better profit.

 Most vineyards are planted in a latada system (pergola or trellis system).
 Here the grapes hang like a balcony at 1.5 to 2 meters.
 This way the grapes profit of more air, reducing the risk of rot and mold.
 It was common to grow vegetables on the ground below, but this diminishes the quality of the grapes, therefore it’s done less and less.
 Other pruning and guiding methods are ‘vinha o chão’, vines that crawl over the ground, and ‘spalier’, upright sticks with wires in between.
 Spalier is fairly easy to work with, but in this environment latada gives the best quality.

 Transport with goatskins

 In earlier times the picked grapes were taken to the press house in ‘borracho’ or goatskins of 45 liters (Southern Madeira) or 50 liters (Northern Madeira).
 The production of a vineyard was expressed in numbers of goatskins.